StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Script-Overview.md

 6. `python configureMysql.py $sqlFile` or 12Factor: `python executeScript.py $appName $dbInitScript`

 ## Summary
-the AWS Cloudfourmation CLI needs python anyways so we could use it too.
+the AWS Cloudformation CLI needs python anyways so we could use it too.
 We think for "bigger" script implementation python is the best way to do it.